 - Check the currency of your assignments.
 Information sources are constantly evolving and it’s important to make sure assignments require students to use only up-to-date resources.
 By providing the library with a current copy of your assignment or syllabus, we can help identify any potential problems or comment on availability of resources.

 - Consider re-wording assignment instructions.
 Let’s face it, some students need very detailed instructions when approaching an assignment.
 For example, telling students they cannot use the Internet can cause stress and frustration.
 Many students believe that the content found in the library's electronic resources, including online academic journals and electronic books, is off limits because it’s on the “Internet."

 - Integrate librarians into the project.
 A great way to do this is by scheduling a hands-on library instruction session to help students put the project in a frame of reference.
 Not only will we help with creating assignments, we can design custom research guides for the project.
-You can also add these research guides and the liaison librarian’s contact information to Brightspace for easy access.
-And here’s the clincher: if you'd like, we can even help grade the assignments!
+You can also add these research guides and the subject librarian’s contact information to Brightspace for easy access.
+And here’s the clincher: if you'd like, we can even help evaluate student work.

-It may be time to re-think the traditional library research project.
+Particularly in the age of new technologies, such as generative AI, it may be time to re-think the traditional library research project.
 Instead of focusing on having students gather a set number of sources for a standard term paper, look at assignments that teach students how to think critically, how to ask questions and solve problems, and how to use different strategies to gather information to answer those questions.
-Take the first step by contacting your subject librarian or Melissa Mallon, Director of Teaching & Learning, at email@example.com or 322-3147 to discuss your interest in creating assignments/exercises that reinforce critical thinking skills.
+Take the first step by contacting your subject librarian or Melissa Mallon, Associate University Librarian for Teaching & Learning, at firstname.lastname@example.org to discuss your interest in creating assignments/exercises that reinforce critical thinking skills.